Nathaniel Elwick

 Nathaniel Elwick (February 1675 – 1750) was a British merchant who served as the President of Fort St. George from 15 October 1721 to 15 January 1725.

 Early life

 Nathaniel Elwick was born to John Elwick and Judith Crisp.
 He was baptized on 13 February 1675 and completed his schooling at Merchant Taylor's School in London.

 Envoy to China

-As both of his brothers, Thomas Elwick and John Elwick were both Directors of the British East India Company, Nathaniel was sent to China in 1713 as the official envoy.
+Both of Nathaniel's brothers, Thomas Elwick and John Elwick, were Directors of the British East India Company.
+Nathaniel was sent to China in 1713 as an official envoy.